Localizations of commutative rings #

 localization, ring localization, commutative ring localization, characteristic predicate, commutative ring, field of fractions

-The typeclass IsLocalization (M : Submonoid R) S
+The typeclass IsLocalization (M : Submonoid R) S where S is an R-algebra

-is isomorphic to the localization of R
+expresses that S is isomorphic to the localization of R at M.

 - map_units' : ∀ (y : ↥M), IsUnit ((algebraMap R S) ↑y)